breandan/kotlingrad/README.md

 ### Installation

+First, generate a [new GitHub Personal Access Token](https://github.com/settings/tokens/new) with the `read:packages` permission in order to download from the [GitHub Package Registry](https://github.com/features/package-registry).

 #### Gradle

-First, generate a [new GitHub Personal Access Token](https://github.com/settings/tokens/new) with the `read:packages` permission.

-Gradle users should write their credentials to the `./gradle/gradle.properties` file as follows:
+Gradle users should write their credentials to the `~/.gradle/gradle.properties` file as follows:

 ```
 mavenUser=<USERNAME>